nathaniafernandes/Amazon-Web-Scraping/README.md

 2. To run brand.py, use:
 - `python brand.py`

-_This script extends the functionality by scraping brand information and adding it to the existing Excel file (final.xlsx)._
+_This script extends the functionality by scraping brand information and adding it to an Excel file named final.xlsx._

 ## Deactivate the virtual environment when you're done:
 - `deactivate`